 Graduate Teaching Assistants (GTAs) are graduate students hired by the School of Computer Science (SoCS) to assist faculty and sessionals with various teaching-related tasks.
 These tasks may include conducting laboratories or tutorials, grading assignments and examinations and holding regular office hours for student assistance with coursework and assignments.
+Normally, GTA positions are offered in the Fall and Winter semesters.

 Fees, Funding & Scholarships